yannickk10/CA400-LingoLudus/docs/proposal/proposal.md

 - Predictive Algorithms

 Predictive algorithms tie into our Data Analytics.
-We will be using data that we have collected from the NBA to try and piece together trends in certain scenarios such as factors that add to a team winning the NBA playoffs or factors that lad t a player winning the MVP award.
+We will be using data that we have collected from the NBA to try and piece together trends in certain scenarios such as factors that add to a team winning the NBA playoffs or factors that lead a player winning the MVP award.

 ### Background